Bascil/mpesa-daraja-api-php/README.md

-# Simple PHP Implementation for M-Pesa API
+# PHP Implementation for M-Pesa Daraja API

 This is a PHP package for the Safaricom's M-Pesa REST API dubbed DARAJA API.